Burretiodendron

 Burretiodendron is a genus of trees.
 Traditionally included in the family Tiliaceae, it is included in the expanded Malvaceae in the APG and most subsequent systematics.
-It contains some species formerly in the (not too closely related) Pentace.
+It contains some species formerly in the (not too closely related) genus Pentace.
 Thus, Parapentace Gagnep. may be a synonym of Burretiodendron rather than Pentace.

 These are deciduous or semi-evergreen trees with heart-shaped leaves and winged capsules.

 This genus is native to and distributed in Asia, from southern China to Vietnam, Myanmar, and Thailand.